The Rising Of The Shield Hero Season 3 release date is confirmed for October 6, 2023, the Fall 2023 anime season.

 This article provides everything that is known about The Rising Of The Shield Hero Season 3 (Tate no Yuusha no Nariagari Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Considering that The Rising Of The Shield Hero Season 3 was greenlit for production at the same time as the second season, Kadokawa producer Junichiro Tamura is already promising anime fans they won’t have a long wait between seasons.
+But I guess a long wait is different in producer land since they’re used to thinking in terms of multiple years.

 As for The Rising Of The Shield Hero Season 4, Tamura has already said he would “would like to animate all of Shield Hero,” but he admits those plans all depend on the support from the fans.